panda002/Fall-2019-KDD-Project/README.md

 <p>Sidharth Panda - Computer Science Graduate student at the University of North Carolina at Charlotte

 ## Data and Source description
-Data - Electronic Products and Pricing Data summary About This Data

 This is a list of over 7,000 electronic products with pricing information across 10 unique fields provided by Datafiniti's Product Database.
 The dataset also includes the brand, category, merchant, name, source, and more.